119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Introduction

-Scrapping your old vehicle can feel like closure after a long journey.
-However, before that smile and goodbye, there’s one thing a lot of drivers forget to do: tell their insurance company!
+Scrapping your old vehicle can feel like the end of a long journey.
+However, before you smile and say goodbye, there’s one important step many drivers forget: notifying their insurance company!
 Sounds unimportant?
 It might not seem urgent, but it’s more important than you think.

-Your insurance policy doesn’t simply vanish when your car is scrapped — it’s still attached to the vehicle!
+Your insurance policy doesn’t automatically end when your car is scrapped — it remains tied to the vehicle until you cancel it!
 By informing your insurance company, you are making sure their records are up to date.
 You’ll avoid future bills and potential liability by showing you responsibly handled the car.

-If you live in Ontario, you also have to do this to ensure you handle your plate and registration properly.
+If you live in Ontario, you must also do this to ensure you handle your plate and registration properly.
 Read on to see when, why, and how to tell your insurance company, and what you can expect from that point.

 Why Should You Tell Your Insurance Company?

 If your car isn’t on the road anymore, your insurer should know.
 Insurance policies don’t stop when you are scrapping your car.
-Unless you cancel the insurance policy, it stays in effect.
-This means you can get charged or held responsible if something unexpected happens, like someone using your plates after they were scrapped.
+Unless you cancel your insurance policy, it remains active.
+This means you could still be charged or held liable if something unexpected happens — for example, if someone misuses your old plates after scrapping.

 In Ontario, even if you are not driving the car, your name remains associated with the vehicle until you properly dispose of it.
 In addition, if you cancel early, most insurers will refund you for the premiums that remain unused.
 You may also be entitled to a refund for the remainder of a policy period.
 But an insurance company can’t refund a premium unless you cancel.